davidmarkclements/0x/readme.md

 ### --kernel-tracing

-Use an OS kernel tracing tool (perf on Linux or dtrace on macOS and SmartOS).
-This will capture native stack frames (C++ modules and Libuv I/O), but may result in missing stacks on Node 8.
+Use an OS kernel tracing tool (perf on Linux).
+This will capture native stack frames (C++ modules and Libuv I/O), but may result in missing stacks from Node.js due to the optimizing compiler.

 See [docs/kernel-tracing.md](docs/kernel-tracing.md) for more information.